Some Like It Cold!

 Appetizer or Main Course

-Last but not least, purchase your carrots with the tops on as they are sweeter.
-Also, although you may be tempted to use the pre-chopped carrots (and I am definitely guilty of this too!), it only takes a few minutes extra to peel and chop your own, The flavor boost is definitely worth it.
+Purchase your carrots with the tops on as they are sweeter than ones without them.
+Also, although you may be tempted to use the pre-chopped carrots (and I am definitely guilty of this too!), it only takes a few minutes extra to peel and chop your own.
+The flavor boost is definitely worth it.

 Spicy and cold, this soup is easy to make and definitely gives you a good start on your Five-A-Day.
 It’s a great way to chill out on a hot day.
 Stay cool!